 To view the time limits on the google map below, click on each color-coded parking area and you will see the time limit and cost per hour to park at each space.
 Green = 1 hr. limit, Blue = 2 hr. limit, Yellow = 4 hr. limit, and Purple = 12 hr. limit.
 Costs per hour may vary; check each space as you click on it.
 Parking in any city structure marked "P" is free for the first 2 hours.
 Click on the "P" and get the garage address (for your GPS), total parking spaces, and additional rate information.

-1. The City of Birmingham owns and operates five parking structures providing over 3,500 parking spaces for public use in the Central Business District.
-Four out of five of the structures have seen no change in the hourly parking rate since 1996.
-Starting July 1, a new rate structure will apply at all five locations:
+RATES FOR STRUCTURES: The City of Birmingham owns and operates five parking structures providing over 3,500 parking spaces for public use in the Central Business District.
+The following rates apply at all five locations:

-2. The City of Birmingham now offers Evening Only Monthly Permits at all five parking structures, allowing unlimited monthly parking to those who enter after 4 p.m. only, and leave prior to the next regular business day.
-The Evening Only Permit will be sold at a discounted rate of $20 Off the usual monthly permit rate.
-For example, if you would like to park at the Pierce St. Structure, which has a monthly rate of $65 per month, the Evening Only Parking Permit will be available for just $45 per month.
+The City of Birmingham offers Evening Only Monthly Permits at all five parking structures, allowing unlimited monthly parking to those who enter after 4 p.m. only, and leave prior to the next regular business day.
+The Evening Only Permit is sold at a discounted rate of $20 Off the usual monthly permit rate.
+For example, if you would like to park at the Pierce St. Structure, which has a monthly rate of $70 per month, the Evening Only Parking Permit will be available for just $50 per month.
 As you may know, regular monthly permits are now sold out at all five structures due to high demand.
-However, if you know that you could benefit from the Evening Only Permit, we encourage you to call 248-540-9690 or e-mail the parking company at: email@example.com
+However, if you know that you could benefit from the Evening Only Permit, we encourage you to call 248-540-9690 or e-mail SP+, the City's Parking Operator, at: email@example.com

 Did you know Parkmobile is available at all Birmingham parking meters?
 Motorists can pay for parking with cell phones using Parkmobile’s native mobile applications for the iPhone, Android, Windows 7, and Blackberry smartphones.
 To use the Parkmobile system, register for free at www.parkmobile.com.
 Once registered, motorists can use a mobile app, the internet, QR code, or call toll free at 800-280-4146 to pay for parking.
 Users will select the zone and parking space numbers printed on the Parkmobile stickers on each meter.
 Customers can add more time to a meter from their phones, as long as the posted time limit is not exceeded.